 It would be a sigh of relief for all the current users to find out that Zelle does not report to the IRS.

 However, FirstBank’s authority which oversees Zelle’s operation has clarified that Zelle does not report the transaction to the IRS.
-This holds true even for the transfers that exceed $600.
+This holds even for transfers that exceed $600.

 Which Money Transfer Apps Report To The IRS and Which Do Not?